AI4SCR/ai4bmr-datasets/paper.md

 # Summary

-**SpatialOmicsNet** is an open-source Python package that provides a harmonized and standardized interface for accessing spatial proteomics and multiplexed imaging datasets, including imaging mass cytometry (IMC) and multiplexed ion beam imaging (MIBI) data.
+`SpatialOmicsNet` is an open-source Python package that provides a harmonized and standardized interface for accessing spatial proteomics and multiplexed imaging datasets, including imaging mass cytometry ( IMC)[@giesenHighlyMultiplexedImaging2014] and multiplexed ion beam imaging (MIBI)[@kerenMIBITOFMultiplexedImaging2019] data.
 The package enables researchers to load raw spatially-resolved proteomics data from multiple studies in a unified format, apply and retrieve data structures ready for downstream machine learning analysis or model training.
 By focusing on open-source raw data processing and enforcing common data schemas (e.g., standardized image and single-cell data formats), `SpatialOmicsNet` promotes reproducible and efficient research in computational and spatial